 • Using more formal and considered language

 Academic writing is all about accuracy and your choice of words should be made carefully.
 Always avoid using informal words and colloquial expressions as these don’t look very professional.
 For example, try not to include contractions (can’t, isn’t) in your writing, simply write these out in full (cannot, is not).
 If you use any abbreviations, for example: OT, NC, make sure you have explained them in full first as well as showing your reader the abbreviation you will use: Occupational Therapy (OT), National Curriculum (NC).
-Have a look at this exercise which provides the opportunity for you to identify inappropriate phrases and replace them with phrases more appropriate for academic writing.

 • Presenting your work with accurate spelling, punctuation and grammar

 Make sure you leave some time between finishing your writing and handing it in for proofreading.
 Help with spelling, grammar and punctuation.